visoca/popgenomworkshop-gwas_gemma/README.md

 # excluding long header
 bcftools view -H data/fha.vcf.gz | less -S
 ```
 There are two files containing the phenotypes of the same inviduals in the same order than in the vcf file (NA when the phenotype is missing).
-This phenotypes encode the dorsal white stripe either as a continuous trait (standardised white area; ```fha.pheno```) or as a discerte binary trait (presence/absence; ```fha.pheno2```).
+This phenotypes encode the dorsal white stripe either as a continuous trait (standardised white stripe area; ```fha.pheno```) or as a discerte binary trait (presence/absence of the stripe; ```fha.pheno2```).
 You can have a look at the files content:
 ```bash
 head data/fha.pheno
 ```